xstarkit/kynreverb/README.md

          - -3: amplitude of FT of the relative reflection
          - -4: phase of FT of the relative reflection
-         - -5: amplitude for the relative reflection divided by amplitude in the reference energy band defined by par31 and par32
+         - -5: amplitude for the relative reflection divided by amplitude in the reference energy band defined by par31 and par32  (integration in frequencies is done in real and imaginary parts first and then the amplitudes are computed)
-         - -6: lag for the relative reflection with respect to reference energy band defined by par31 and par32
+         - -6: lag for the relative reflection with respect to reference energy band defined by par31 and par32 (integration in frequencies is done in real and imaginary parts first and then the lags are computed with frequency at half of the wrapping frequency or middle of the frequency band)
+         - -7: amplitude  for the relative reflection divided by amplitude in the reference energy band defined by par31 and par32 (integration in frequencies here is done in amplitudes directly)
+         - -8: lag for the relative reflection with respect to reference energy band defined by par31 and par32 (integration in frequencies here is done in lags directly)
          - 1: real part of FT including primary radiation
          - 2: imaginary part of FT including primary radiation
          - 3: amplitude of FT including primary radiation
          - 4: phase of FT including primary radiation
-         - 5: amplitude including the primary radiation divided by amplitude in the reference energy band defined by par31 and par32
+         - 5: amplitude including the primary radiation divided by amplitude in the reference energy band defined by par31 and par32 (integration in frequencies is done in real and imaginary parts first and then the amplitudes are computed)
-         - 6: lag diluted by primary radiation with respect to reference energy band defined by par31 and par32
+         - 6: lag diluted by primary radiation with respect to reference energy band defined by par31 and par32 (integration in frequencies is done in real and imaginary parts first and then the lags are computed with frequency at half of the wrapping frequency or middle of the frequency band)
+         - 7: amplitude including the primary radiation divided by amplitude in the reference energy band defined by par31 and par32 (integration in frequencies here is done in amplitudes directly)
+         - 8: lag diluted by primary radiation with respect to reference energy band defined by par31 and par32 (integration in frequencies here is done in lags directly)
        - _the following values correspond to frequency dependent Fourier transform for the energy band of interest defined by par29 and par30:_
          - -11: real part of FT of the relative reflection